xuanngo2001/cust-live-deb/README.md

     * Note: boot.cat is automatically created.
     * Install rsync to copy directories.
     * Install squashfs-tools to create new squashfs.
-    * Disk size = 805388K.
-Space Used = 3564K.
+    * Disk size = 805444K.
+Space Used = 3568K.
   * Running inst-min-con-mtp-tools.sh ...
     * After this operation, 2,114 kB of additional disk space will be used.
     * Install mtp-tools to mount smartphones.
-    * Disk size = 807940K.
-Space Used = 2552K.
+    * Disk size = 807992K.
+Space Used = 2548K.
   * Running inst-min-con-ntp.sh ...
     * After this operation, 1,871 kB of additional disk space will be used.
     * Install Network Time Protocol: ntp.
-    * Disk size = 810444K.
-Space Used = 2504K.
+    * Disk size = 810504K.
+Space Used = 2512K.
   * Running inst-min-con-numlock.sh ...
     * After this operation, 4,381 kB of additional disk space will be used.
     * Install numlockx to turn on NumLock on boot.
-    * Disk size = 816952K.
-Space Used = 6508K.
+    * Disk size = 817016K.
+Space Used = 6512K.
   * Running inst-min-con-pciutils.sh ...
     * After this operation, 1,181 kB of additional disk space will be used.
     * Install pciutils to troubleshoot pci devices(i.e. lspci).
-    * Disk size = 818520K.
+    * Disk size = 818584K.
 Space Used = 1568K.
   * Running inst-min-con-snd-alsa.sh ...
     * After this operation, 5,270 kB of additional disk space will be used.
     * Install ALSA sound.
     * Test sound: aplay /usr/share/sounds/alsa/*.
     * Add key bindings.
-    * Disk size = 826368K.
-Space Used = 7848K.
+    * Disk size = 826428K.
+Space Used = 7844K.
   * Running inst-min-con-udevil.sh ...
     * After this operation, 500 kB of additional disk space will be used.
     * Install udevil to auto mount USB devices.
     * Set devmon to auto start on startup.
     * You need ntfs-3g driver to be able to write on ntfs partition.
+    * Disk size = 826764K.
+Space Used = 336K.
+  * Running inst-min-con-xtra-dev-tool-java-jdk.sh ...
+    * After this operation, 141 MB of additional disk space will be used.
+    * Install JAVA JDK: default-jdk.
+    * Disk size = 1043996K.
+Space Used = 217232K.
+  * Running inst-min-con-xtra-dev-tool-tree.sh ...
+    * After this operation, 102 kB of additional disk space will be used.
+    * Install tree to display files and directories structure.
+    * Disk size = 1044168K.
+Space Used = 172K.
+  * Running inst-min-con-xtra-gnuplot.sh ...
+    * After this operation, 34.1 MB of additional disk space will be used.
+    * Install gnuplot.
+    * Disk size = 1088204K.
+Space Used = 44036K.
+  * Running inst-min-con-xtra-imagemagick.sh ...
+    * After this operation, 13.0 MB of additional disk space will be used.
+    * Install imagemagick to process image from command line.
+    * Disk size = 1105568K.
+Space Used = 17364K.
+  * Running inst-min-con-xtra-java-jre.sh ...
+    * Install JAVA JRE: default-jre.
+    * Disk size = 1105568K.
+Space Used = 0K.
+  * Running inst-min-con-xtra-locate.sh ...
+    * After this operation, 324 kB of additional disk space will be used.
+    * Install locate to generate an index of files and directories.
+    * You can updatedb and then locate files faster.
+    * Disk size = 1106124K.
+Space Used = 556K.
+  * Running inst-min-con-xtra-macchanger.sh ...
+    * After this operation, 622 kB of additional disk space will be used.
+    * Install macchanger.
+    * Set macchanger to change MAC address whenever network device is up or down.
+    * To configure macchanger: dpkg-reconfigure macchanger.
+    * Check whether it is working: macchanger -s eth0.
+    * systemctl status macchanger@eth0.service
+    * Disk size = 1107012K.
+Space Used = 888K.
+  * Running inst-min-con-xtra-mariadb-server.sh ...
+    * After this operation, 131 MB of additional disk space will be used.
+    * Disk size = 1359608K.
+Space Used = 252596K.
+  * Running inst-min-con-xtra-php5.sh ...
+    * After this operation, 32.0 MB of additional disk space will be used.
+    * Install php5.
+    * Disk size = 1401404K.
+Space Used = 41796K.
+  * Running inst-min-con-xtra-timezone.sh ...
+    * Set time zone to EST (America/Montreal) in /etc/timezone.
-    * Disk size = 826696K.
-Space Used = 328K.
+    * Disk size = 1401404K.
+Space Used = 0K.
   * Running inst-min-win-00-xorg.sh ...
-    * After this operation, 72.5 MB of additional disk space will be used.
+    * After this operation, 67.7 MB of additional disk space will be used.
     * Set keyboard to use US international.
     * Install minimum Xorg X server.
     * Install xinit so you can run startx.
     * Add auto start window manager(i.e startx).
-    * Disk size = 920516K.
-Space Used = 93820K.
+    * Disk size = 1487944K.
+Space Used = 86540K.
   * Running inst-min-win-01-wm-jwm.sh ...
-    * After this operation, 6,665 kB of additional disk space will be used.
+    * After this operation, 2,639 kB of additional disk space will be used.
     * Install Window Manager: JWM.
     * Set jwmrc.
-    * Add alsa key binding.
-    * Disk size = 930192K.
-Space Used = 9676K.
+    * Disk size = 1491728K.
+Space Used = 3784K.
   * Running inst-min-win-cld-dev-tools-pandoc.sh ...
-    * After this operation, 39.0 MB of additional disk space will be used.
+    * After this operation, 38.6 MB of additional disk space will be used.
     * Install pandoc to generate user manual.
     * Add documentation: user manual.
     * Add documentation: developer manual.
-    * Disk size = 973244K.
-Space Used = 43052K.
+    * Disk size = 1534264K.
+Space Used = 42536K.
   * Running inst-min-win-cld-win-split.sh ...
     * After this operation, 81.9 kB of additional disk space will be used.
-    * After this operation, 777 kB of additional disk space will be used.
+    * After this operation, 654 kB of additional disk space will be used.
-    * Install required applications for cld-win-split.sh: wmctrl and x11-utils for xprop.
-    * Add key bindings: Ctrl+Alt+Left, Right, Up, Down, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+    * Disk size = 1535328K.
+Space Used = 1064K.
+  * Running inst-min-win-jwm-keys-alsa.sh ...
+    * Add ALSA key binding.
+    * Add script to auto-detect ALSA controller on JWM startup.
-    * Disk size = 974556K.
-Space Used = 1312K.
+    * Disk size = 1535332K.
+Space Used = 4K.
   * Running inst-min-win-menu.sh ...
     * After this operation, 1,829 kB of additional disk space will be used.
     * Install menu, an easy way to get installed programs in the menu automatically.
-    * Disk size = 975824K.
-Space Used = 1268K.
+    * Disk size = 1536616K.
+Space Used = 1284K.
   * Running inst-min-win-systray-volumeicon-alsa.sh ...
-    * After this operation, 41.7 MB of additional disk space will be used.
+    * After this operation, 243 kB of additional disk space will be used.
     * Install volume controller in system tray.
     * Set left-click to display volume slider: lmb_slider=true.
     * Set volumeicon to run on JWN startup.
+    * Disk size = 1537084K.
+Space Used = 468K.
+  * Running inst-min-xtra-fonts-asian.sh ...
+    * After this operation, 48.2 MB of additional disk space will be used.
+    * Install fonts-hanazono to display Asian characters correctly.
+    * Test it by opening website http://ctext.org/zh.
-    * Disk size = 1004292K.
-Space Used = 28468K.
+    * Disk size = 1603068K.
+Space Used = 65984K.
   * Running inst-std-accessories-feh.sh ...
-    * After this operation, 5,145 kB of additional disk space will be used.
+    * After this operation, 4,308 kB of additional disk space will be used.
     * Install command line image viewer: feh.
-    * Disk size = 1009484K.
-Space Used = 5192K.
+    * Disk size = 1606884K.
+Space Used = 3816K.
   * Running inst-std-accessories-galculator.sh ...
-    * After this operation, 59.1 MB of additional disk space will be used.
+    * After this operation, 56.3 MB of additional disk space will be used.
     * Install Calculator: galculator.
     * Insert galculator in Accessories menu.
-    * Disk size = 1067756K.
-Space Used = 58272K.
+    * Disk size = 1661820K.
+Space Used = 54936K.
   * Running inst-std-accessories-gpicview.sh ...
     * After this operation, 876 kB of additional disk space will be used.
     * Install Image Viewer: gpicview.
     * Insert gpicview in Accessories menu.
-    * Disk size = 1068100K.
-Space Used = 344K.
+    * Disk size = 1662172K.
+Space Used = 352K.
   * Running inst-std-accessories-mupdf.sh ...
     * After this operation, 12.0 MB of additional disk space will be used.
     * Install PDF reader: Mupdf.
-    * Disk size = 1083452K.
-Space Used = 15352K.
+    * Disk size = 1677512K.
+Space Used = 15340K.
   * Running inst-std-accessories-prtscr-gnome-screenshot.sh ...
-    * After this operation, 1,576 kB of additional disk space will be used.
+    * After this operation, 1,158 kB of additional disk space will be used.
-    * Install gnome-screenshot to be used for PrintScreen key.
-    * Insert PrintScreen key binding.
-    * By default, screenshots are saved under ~/Pictures/.
-    * Disk size = 1084904K.
-Space Used = 1452K.
+    * Disk size = 1678392K.
+Space Used = 880K.
   * Running inst-std-accessories-scite.sh ...
     * After this operation, 4,829 kB of additional disk space will be used.
     * After this operation, 221 kB of additional disk space will be used.
     * Install Text Editor: SciTE.
     * Install at-spi2-core to shut up Accessibility warning message.
     * Insert SciTE in Accessories menu.
-    * Disk size = 1091444K.
+    * Disk size = 1684932K.
 Space Used = 6540K.
   * Running inst-std-accessories-terminal-xfce.sh ...
     * After this operation, 11.1 MB of additional disk space will be used.
     * Install terminal: xfce4-terminal.
-    * Disk size = 1100776K.
-Space Used = 9332K.
+    * Disk size = 1694260K.
+Space Used = 9328K.
   * Running inst-std-accessories-thunar.sh ...
     * After this operation, 10.0 MB of additional disk space will be used.
-    * Install File Manger: thunar, thunar-media-tags-plugin, thunar-archive-plugin, thunar-volman.
-    * Insert Thunar in Accessories menu.
-    * Disk size = 1107120K.
-Space Used = 6344K.
+    * Disk size = 1700612K.
+Space Used = 6352K.
   * Running inst-std-accessories-xarchiver.sh ...
     * After this operation, 1,211 kB of additional disk space will be used.
     * Install Archive Manager: xarchiver.
-    * Disk size = 1108356K.
+    * Disk size = 1701848K.
 Space Used = 1236K.
   * Running inst-std-graphic-pinta.sh ...
     * After this operation, 45.0 MB of additional disk space will be used.
     * Install Image Editor: Pinta.
-    * Disk size = 1179896K.
-Space Used = 71540K.
+    * Disk size = 1773384K.
+Space Used = 71536K.
   * Running inst-std-internet-iceweseal.sh ...
     * After this operation, 91.4 MB of additional disk space will be used.
     * Install web browser: iceweasel.
-    * Disk size = 1308028K.
-Space Used = 128132K.
+    * Disk size = 1901528K.
+Space Used = 128144K.
   * Running inst-std-multimedia-mpv.sh ...
-    * After this operation, 88.5 MB of additional disk space will be used.
+    * After this operation, 83.9 MB of additional disk space will be used.
     * Install Media Player: MPV.
     * Add multiple aliases for MPV.
     * Add useful mpv keybindings settings.
-    * Disk size = 1431624K.
-Space Used = 123596K.
+    * Disk size = 2019136K.
+Space Used = 117608K.
   * Running inst-std-office-libreoffice.sh ...
-    * After this operation, 277 MB of additional disk space will be used.
+    * After this operation, 273 MB of additional disk space will be used.
     * After this operation, 42.4 MB of additional disk space will be used.
     * After this operation, 18.0 MB of additional disk space will be used.
     * Install Office Suite: Word processor - libreoffice-writer.